 He adjusts my collar, his eyes sparkling off as he tugs on the collar-points, one in each hand.
 He’s exercising restraint.
 Thinking about the realm of possibility like you would if you were thinking about buying a little kitten, but you’re not sure, so you put a bow on its head and say, hmm. hmm, as you adjust the bow, concealing your smile.

 Paloma Mami- Not Steady

 Leonard Cohen- A Thousand Kisses Deep

 Gypsy Kings- Trista Pena

 Why is the light wrapped in paper. (branches into conversation about la ciudad).
-La luz now more light-like and radiant than light has ever been, apprehende newly as la luz.
+La luz now more light-like and radiant than light has ever been, apprehended newly as la luz.
 Papel yet more marvelous, soft, something that light should live in softly, as it chooses.
 La ciudad is of light, wrapped.
 Wrapped delicately in steel, shaped and thrown through sky-grazing crystals of glass and girder, thrown out again across the water, the black of the night, softly flowing, as it chooses.
-We are graced by light and by language that fills these hollow structures, of syntax, of the mind, of the ballad form…
+We are graced by light and by language that fills these hollow structures, of syntax, of the mind, of form…